shard-org/sharc/syntax/directives.md

 .inc std.io.prtl     // the prtl function from the io module from the std library
 ```

+# ginc - global include
+include a file or library globally, meaning it will be included for all files in the project.
+this directive may only be used in the root file.

 # con - constant
 a block for read only data, labels within allowed, gives a pointer